Young Trees

 • Salt tolerance: moderate-high

-• Uses: residential, commercial, ornamental, shade, parking lot, roadside
+• Uses: shade, ornamental, residential, commercial, roadside, parking lot, elevated hedge

 Live oak (Quercus virginiana)